realA10001986/Flux-Capacitor/README.md

 >Alternatively, IR learning can be started by pressing and holding a connected [Time Travel](#time-travel) button for a few seconds (while the option **_TCD connected by wire_** in the Config Portal is unchecked).

-When IR learning is started, the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
+When IR learning is started, the chase LEDs stop and [light all up](#appendix-b-led-signals).
 Afterwards, the IR feedback LED will keep blinking - this means the FC is ready to receive a key from your IR remote.
 Press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then, again while the IR feedback LED is blinking, press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - * - # - Arrow up - Arrow down - Arrow left - Arrow right - OK```